MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Sites/Get-MgBetaSiteTermStoreSetTermChildRelationFromTerm.md

 The from \[term\] of the relation.
 The term from which the relationship is defined.
 A null value would indicate the relation is directly with the \[set\].

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgSiteTermStoreSetTermChildRelationFromTerm](/powershell/module/Microsoft.Graph.Sites/Get-MgSiteTermStoreSetTermChildRelationFromTerm?view=graph-powershell-1.0)

 ## SYNTAX